diabelmehdi/Developing-a-Competitive-AI-Agent-for-the-Simplexity-Board-Game-with-Arbitrary-Game-Dimensions-Color/README.md

    * Our AI Agent required minimax function, heuristic function and in addition I used task which is .NET framework provides Threading.
+* we set 7 task separated to each column, to search for the best move.
+Starting with searching solution index The search is conducted through a Minimax algorithm, with a number of optimizations, namely start index, finish index, board and depth,